AloyASen/skyvern4managedUI/README.md

 Persistence note: Organization creation, license-to-organization mapping, machines, and profile data are now stored in Postgres; see `docs/ORGANIZATIONS_DB.md`.

+Credentials note: Credentials are stored in Postgres (no external password managers) and encrypted at rest (AES‑GCM).
+See `docs/CREDENTIALS_DB.md` for schema, encryption, and API usage.

 #### Code

 ```python